ADOTR-TGF/Software/README.md

 In Firmware files is the current version as of 08/12/2022 of the fpga firm ware 'pmt3k_tgf_brad_b3.svf' There is also a zip file containing instructions from bridgport on how to burn new firmware using the supplied raspberry pi

+Basic_wxMCA_software contains a zip file of the basic/unedited version of brigdports mca software.